aptos-foundation/AIPs/aips/aip-x.md

 - prover service learns sensitive user information
  - This would allow us to de-anonymize Aptos Keyless users.
  - It would **not** allow us to authorize transactions on behalf of users, since the prover service does not learn the user's ephemeral signing key.[^spec]
-- induces risks for both users and for us
+- risks for both users and for us
 - We mitigate these risks by making the prover *stateless*: it stores nothing about a user after completing that user's request
 - We plan to eliminate these risks in the future by building a better underlying ZKP system; see [open questions](#Open-Questions) below